block-hczhai/block2-preview/docs/source/user/keywords.rst

     Group orbitals with the same irrep together.

 reorder
-    Followed by the name of a file including the space-sparated orbital reordering indices (counting from zero).
+    Followed by the name of a file including the space-sparated orbital reordering indices (counting from one).

 Unused Keywords
 ---------------